Greek PM faces allies, court on state TV closure

 On Monday, the bootleg feed showed a video montage of ordinary Greeks, including young children, recounting how they felt when the broadcaster was taken off air.

-Still, not all Greeks were impressed with the outcry over ERT and the strikes in its defense in a country grinding through its sixth year of recession, with unemployment at 27 percent.
+Still, not all Greeks were impressed with the outcry over ERT and the strikes in its defence in a country grinding through its sixth year of recession, with unemployment at 27 percent.

 "It annoys me that journalists decided to revolt because 2,500 of their colleagues lost their jobs.
 What about the other 1.5 million people who are unemployed?" said 63-year old Marika Vlassopoulou, a pensioner.